Disclaimer:

 The Serviceability Hurdle

 Having equity available does not automatically mean you can use it.
-Banks must also be satisfied that you can service the additional debt.
-They will assess:
+Banks must be satisfied that you can service the extra debt after stress testing.

-- Your income from employment, self-employment, or other sources
+- Income from employment, self-employment, or other sources

 Strategies for Using Equity Effectively